HathorNetwork/hathor-wallet-headless/ATOMIC_SWAP.md

 ### POST /wallet/atomic-swap/tx-proposal

 Create a transaction proposal with multiple inputs and outputs.
-`send` and `receive` are operations which will add inputs and outputs to the `partial_tx` you can use one or both operations.
+`send` and `receive` are operations which will add inputs and outputs to the `partial_tx`.
+You can use one or both operations.

 *Body*:
 - partial_tx